stuliston/lastmanstand.in/README.md

 ** /games/hooroo-invitational - a dashboard for the game.
 The hooroo-invitational would need to be unique to the world or include the id somehow.
 This is good for SEO but lame for humans.
 SEO isn't a factor here as we're in the logged in state.
 ** /games/27-hooroo-invitational/rounds/3 - displays the third round with it's fixtures in whatever form they should be at that point in time.
 * Thinking of bringing in http://foundation.zurb.com/docs/ for it's apparently excellent mobile first css goodness.
 Just the basics, not the kitchen sink
 * JS Testing.
 Konacha looks good for it's integration testing capabilities and rails integration.
 There is some very nice ember testing stuff that's come out recently that makes testing much easier - it's unfortunately based on qunit.
 Not so bad but the dsl isn't as nice.
+Teaspoon appears to be similar to konacha in regards to rails integration and has qunit integration.
+It also seems to mount on the running rails app rather than have a separate runner which would mean it could be used to execute full end to end specs using the ember testing goodness - https://github.com/modeset/teaspoon

 ## CHANGE LOG